 From my experience in debating creationists, Isaak is remarkably acute in stating their claims and in recognizing the flaws in their reasoning.
 Generalizing from Isaak's work, I see five fundamental flaws: (1) the implausibility of Biblical science, (2) the equivocation between human design and divine design, (3) negative argumentation, (4) the problem of ultimate explanation, and (5) the yearning for a Platonic cosmology of Mind and Purpose.

 (1) The Implausibility of Biblical Science.

 The Biblical creationists treat the Bible--and particularly the opening chapters of Genesis--as a science textbook.
 So, for example, they take the story of Noah and the flood as a literal account of a world-wide flood.
 Consequently, they explain geology and the fossil record as showing the effects of that flood; and they even look for Noah's Ark in Turkey.
-They also assume that the creation story of six days is a literal account of origins over six days that occur ed about 4,000 years ago.
+They also assume that the creation story of six days is a literal account of origins over six days that occurred about 6,000 years ago.

 Isaak is meticulous and rigorous in responding to the hundreds of scientific claims that come from this literal reading of the Bible as a science textbook and in showing how scientifically implausible they are.

 The fundamental mistake is the failure of the creationists to see that the Bible is a book about the relationship of human beings to God, for which the natural history of the Earth is largely irrelevant.